jjimenezshaw/NSRS-2022-PROJ/README.md

  - Transformations from `ITRF2020` to `{N,P,C,M}ATRF2022` using a Helmert transformation with the `EPP`.
  - `SGEOID2022 North America` as GeoTIFF.
 It is stored as `int16` to make is smaller than 100MB.
 The max error is 1.1 mm. (no velocities included!)
  - Transformation from `ITRF2020` to `NAPGD2022 height` using that geoid model and linear interpolation.
- - All state planes from `SPCS2022` in meters and international feet.
+ - All state planes from `SPCS2022` in meters and international feet (as Northing-Easting).

  ## Files